 Lastly, when a product is marketed in a way that is misleading or erroneous, this is deemed as a marketing defect.
 A marketing defect takes place after a product has been manufactured.
 A potentially dangerous product that fails to include a proper warning label or sufficient caveats can lead to myriad of accidents, including: slip and fall accidents, auto accidents, wrongful death, premises liability, boating accidents, and dangerous drugs and medications.

-The personal injury lawyers of O’Keeffe O’Brien Lyson Foss have successfully defended cases of products that have been defective in their design, manufacturing and marketing.
+The personal injury lawyers of O’Keeffe O’Brien Lyson Attorneys have successfully defended cases of products that have been defective in their design, manufacturing and marketing.

 Common defective products include:

 • Tires and car doors